sbookert/bondedge_exercises/exercise_B/README.md

 The application is configured to use Spring Boot's in memory integration test libraries.
-It also makes use of Spring's dependency injection to inject a publisher that pulls data from code for testing as opposed to the file given in the command line file parameter.
+It also makes use of Spring's dependency injection to inject a publisher that pulls data from code for testing as opposed to the publisher that pulls data from the file given in the command line program argument.

 ```
 (vpopescu@zpopescu.local) ~/_vlad/dev-almeu/repo/bondedge_exercises/exercise_B